psykadel/StarblitzAssault/README.md

 This entire game was vibe coded — stitched together by instinct, stubbornness, scotch, and a string of late-night hunches.
 No Gantt charts.
 No scrum boards.
 Just vibes.

-### Third Parties

-Starblitz Assault comes to life thanks to Pygame, a Python game dev toolkit that vibes hard with retro energy and modern flexibility.

 ## Contributors

 ### Meat-Based Leadership